joem/hint-search/README.txt

-Shell program to search a hints file.
+hint -- search a hints file

   This program is designed to be a quick reference if you need to know something quickly.
 I use it as a reminder for syntax of commands that I use infrequently.

   (If you have grep colorized, your 'hint' output will be too.)

 Usage:

-    hint [--help] SEARCHTERM
+  hint [options] SEARCHTERM

+  Options:

+  -s, --sensitive         Force case sensitive search.
+  -i, --insensitive       Force case insensitive search. (default) -c, --colors            Force colors. (default)
+  -C, --no-colors         Force avoid colors.
+  -h, --help              Show help message.

   (Preface SEARCHTERM with a ^ to only search start-of-lines.)
+  (Use a capital letter in SEARCHTERM to autoforce case sensitivity.)

 External programs req'd:
-    bash, basename, grep (all standard, unless you're on Windows) Revision History:
+  bash, basename, grep (all standard, unless you're on Windows) Revision History: see git log
-    check the git log

 ----------------------------------------------------------------